Mark-Hopkins-at-Williams/research-wsd/README.md

 Selective Prediction Research, Reed College
 ------------------------------
+## Project Structure

+### old

+Folder `old` stores the research of summer 2019.
+The project explores the WSD task with BERT and ELMo.

+### reed_wsd

+Folder `reed_wsd` stores the research on selective prediction.
+The instructions below are for the selective prediction project.

 ## Installing the reed_wsd package:
 The repo only works when it is installed as a package